nodeforspeed/node-for-speed/README.md

 <br />
 <br />
 Available routers: `express` <br />
+Default: `null`

 #### `paths` (String | Object | Array)

-Paths to directories containing your endpoints as a String, a branch object (cf. example) or an Array containing any of the two. <br />
+Paths to directories containing your endpoints as a string, a branch object (cf. example) or an array containing any of the two. <br />
-Every String will be converted into branch.
+Every string will be converted into branch.

 ```javascript
 // branch